Pau1fitz/react-interview/readme.md

+# React Interview Questions
+---
+Below is a list of common React interview questions.

 #### What are the advantages of using React?
 - It is easy to know how a component is rendered, you just need to look at the render function.
 - JSX makes it easy to read the code of your components.
 It is also really easy to see the layout, or how components are plugged/combined with each other.